blinklabs-io/docs/src/content/docs/guides/adder/002-operating-mode-overview.md

 ### Use Cases:

+## 2. Adder CLI / Event Monitor (Linux, macOS, Windows Binary)

+The Adder command‑line binary provides full access to Adder’s event‑processing pipeline.
+This mode is designed for operators, developers, and integrators who want more control over how events are filtered and emitted.

 ### Congratulations you are ready to start using Adder!

 Now you are ready to explore the how to use Adder and its amazing features.
 See our how to use Adder guides and examples to explore Adder.